You Be The Chemist Essential Elements help build educator confidence to teach more science, better.

-All attending educators receive a Periodic Table poster, an Activity Guide flash drive (with 50+ hands-on science experiments and other resources), along with a CEF giveaway bag.
+All attending educators receive a Periodic Table poster, our Activity Guides, and additional CEF giveaways!

 Is there an Essential Elements workshop happening near me?

-You can see a list of all upcoming workshops on our Workshops page.
+View all upcoming workshops – including virtual workshops! – on our Workshops page.

 Can I receive continuing education units/credits for attending an Essential Elements workshop?

 This varies from state to state.
-For specific state inquires please send an email to email@example.com.
+For specific state inquires please contact email@example.com.

 How many educators generally attend an Essential Elements workshop?